Reginald Dyer: Reaction in Britain and British India

-The era of O'Dwyer and Dyer has been deemed "an era of misdeeds of British administration in India".
+Gandhi referenced Dyer and the massacre in his 1927 letter on moral justifications of violence, especially in the context of religion:

+"General Dyer himself surely believed that English men and women were in danger of losing their lives if he did not take the measures he did.
+We, who know better, call it an act of cruelty and vengeance.
+But from General Dyer’s own standpoint, he is justified.
+Many Hindus sincerely believe that it is a proper thing to kill a man who wants to kill a cow and he will quote scripture for his defence and many other Hindus will be found to justify his action.
+But strangers who do not accept the sacredness of the cow will hold it to be preposterous to kill a human being for the sake of slaying an animal (sic)."

 During the Dyer debates in the Parliament of the United Kingdom, there was both praise and condemnation of Dyer.
 In 1920, the British Labour Party Conference at Scarborough unanimously passed a resolution denouncing the Amritsar massacre as a "cruel and barbarous action" of British officers in Punjab, and called for their trial, the recall of Michael O'Dwyer and the Viceroy, Lord Chelmsford, and the repealing of repressive legislation.

 Dyer's response and motivation

-Dyer made three conflicting sets of statements about his motives and actions.
-At first, immediately after he carried out the massacre, he made a series of partial but slightly varying explanations with the aim of exonerating himself from any blame.
-Later, after receiving approval for his actions from all his superiors in India, both civil and military, Dyer stated that his actions were a deliberate attempt to punish people he believed were rebels, and to make an example for the rest of the Punjab that would stop what he regarded as a rebellion.
-Finally, on Dyer's return to England in disgrace in 1920, his lawyers argued that his actions, though deliberate and premeditated, were justified because he was facing an insurrection and that, on those grounds, any amount of firing was permissible.

 Dyer wrote an article in the Globe of 21 January 1921, entitled, "The Peril to the Empire".
 It commenced with "India does not want self-government.
 She does not understand it."
-He wrote later that:
+Dyer wrote later that:

-It is only to an enlightened people that free speech and a free press can be extended.
-The Indian people want no such enlightenment.

-There should be an eleventh commandment in India, "Thou shalt not agitate".

-The time will come to India when a strong hand will be exerted against malice and 'perversion' of good order.